wangshengjie3906/MySimpleOS/README.md

-# MySingleOS
+# MySimpleOS
-To make a single OS as the OSASK.
+To make a simple OS like the OSASK.